Today, many businesses, media, and software creators are using torrents to share files.

 BitTorrent is so amazing because it allows you to stop any download and continue anytime.
 If your computer is down or the connection was broken, the download progress will not be lost.
 Once the client is up and running, the trackers will do their job again and reconnect to the necessary peers.

 Although BitTorrent has a bad reputation, its technology, and related platforms are 100% legal (in most countries).
 While the problem is not with the technology itself, the legal issues start when it is used to distribute copyrighted material.

 Since BitTorrent is one of the most efficient file distribution methods, it was quickly adopted by pirates.
 That’s when illegal copyrighted content started to circulate around the web.

 In attempting to regulate torrenting activities, many state courts have had a hard time.
 They are faced with the challenge that not all torrents are illegal.
-While the majority of torrents are in some form illegal copyright accusations, there are others which are perfectly legal.
+While the majority of torrents are in some form illegal copyright accusations, there are others that are perfectly legal.

 They are also faced with the challenge of finding torrent users.
-The seeders are the ones hosting the pirated content which are all over the world.
+The seeders are the ones hosting the pirated content which is all over the world.
 Pirate sites are not hosting pirated content only providing a list of seeders that can share the file.

 Torrents are legal when you use them to share legitimate content within a company or home.